marlia92/PFA-component-starter/src/component-library/content/pages/getting-started.md

 The [Feature Split](/component-library/components/page-sections/features/feature-split/) component is a perfect example of this pattern.
 It combines `CustomSection` and `Split` internally, but presents editors with a clean, focused set of inputs.

-1. Add a **Feature Split** component to your page
+1. Add a **Feature Split** component to your page.
-2. Notice how it has the same structure you just built, but with a simpler interface
+2. Notice how it has the same structure you just built, but with a simpler interface.
 3. Compare the editing experience.
 Much easier, right?

 ### How it works